UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/troubleshooting.md

 This will set prefix to the given value (`UCD.TMP`).
 After the changes, agent restart is needed.

-### To set the Temporary Dataset Prefix at step level
+### To set the Temporary Dataset Prefix at plugin step level

 Modify the hidden input in the plugin step `Temporary DSN Prefix` to allowed dataset prefix on the MVS system.